osg-htc/technology/docs/policy/comanage-instructions-user.md

 Submitting an Application
 -------------------------

-To register with the OSG, submit an appplication using the self-signup process:
+To register with the OSG, submit an application using the self-signup process:

 1. Visit <https://opensciencegrid.org/register>